+- 1. The ball hits the lower wall, which means that the player must have missed it with the paddle.
+In this case, the turn ends and the next ball is served if the player has any turns left.
+If not, the game ends in a loss for the player. - 2.
+The last brick is eliminated.
+In this case, the player wins, and the game ends immediately.
 After all the bricks in a particular column have been cleared, a path will open to the top wall.
 When this situation occurs, the ball will often bounce back and forth several times between the top wall and the upper line of bricks without the user ever having to worry about hitting the ball with the paddle.
 This condition is called "breaking out" and gives meaning to the name of the game.
-The diagram on the right shows the situation shortly after the first ball has broken through the wall.
+The diagram furthest to the right on the previous page shows the situation shortly after the first ball has broken through the wall.
 That ball will go on to clear several more bricks before it comes back down an open channel.